-Solidia CementTM, a new calcium silicate-based cement (CSC) product developed by Solidia Technologies[®], is poised to address this unanswered challenge [2,3].
-Solidia Cement is a reduced-lime, non-hydraulic calcium silicate cement capable of significantly reducing the energy requirement and CO2 emissions at the cement plant.
+Solidia CementTM, a new calcium silicate-based cement (CSC) product developed by Solidia Technologies[®], is a reduced-lime, non-hydraulic calcium silicate cement capable of significantly reducing the energy requirement and CO2 emissions at the cement plant.
 The Solidia Cement manufacturing process is adaptable and flexible, allowing it to be produced under a variety of raw materials formulations and production methods across the globe.
 It offers cement manufacturers considerable savings in CO2 emissions and energy consumption.
 Additionally, this CSC cures via a reaction with gaseous CO2, thus offering the ability to permanently and safely sequester CO2.